websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/configuring-persistent-file-storage-volumes.md

 ## Sharing Volumes Between Different Services

-Volumes are shared between all instances within a single service, but only volumes in `Deployment` type services may be shared with other services in the same environment using NFS.
+Only volumes in `Deployment` type services may be shared with other services in the same environment using NFS. `StatefulSet` type services each have their own volumes which may not be shared.

 To share a volume: